blinkinput/blinkinput-android/README.md

     }

     @Override
-    public void onStartupError(Throwable exc) {
+    public void onError(Throwable exc) {
         /**
-         * This method is from CameraEventsListener and will be called when opening of
+         * This method is from CameraEventsListener and will be called when
-         * camera resulted in exception.
+         * opening of camera resulted in exception or recognition process
-         * Known exceptions that can occur are following:
-         *      * com.microblink.hardware.camera.CameraResolutionTooSmallException is thrown when largest possible camera preview
-         *        resolution is not enough for making a successful scan
-         *      * java.lang.UnsatisfiedLinkError is thrown when native library was not successfully loaded thus making scans impossible
-         *      * java.lang.Throwable is thrown in all other cases (for example when camera is not ready because it is used by other
-         *        apps or some unknown error has occurred) */
-    }

-    @Override
-    public void onNotSupported(NotSupportedReason reason) {
-        // This method is from CameraEventsListener and will be called when scanning is not supported
-        // on device.
-Reason for not being supported is given in 'reason' parameter.
+         * encountered an error.
+The error details will be given in exc
+         * parameter.
+         */
     }

     @Override